Vaguery/req-language/README.md

 The `ReQ` interpreter queue is loaded with the initial program tokens, and in each processing cycle the interpreter:

-1. pops the next item from the queue, placing it in the "hot seat"
+1. pop the next item from the queue, placing it in the "hot seat"
+2. check to see whether the item in the hot seat is an `Imperative`, and if so it applies the function specified to the running Interpreter itself (`GOTO 1`)
+3. check to see if the item in the hot seat is a `Nullary`, and if so append the results of calling its function to the queue (`GOTO 1`)
 2. decide whether the item in the hot seat _wants_ the new top item on the queue; if it does want that item as an argument, it _consumes_ it, immediately pushing the result(s) to the tail of the queue
 3. if the item in the hot seat doesn't want the top item, decide whether it _is wanted by_ the top item on the queue; if it is wanted, then that item _consumes_ the one in the hot seat, immediately pushing the result(s) to the tail of the queue
 4. if neither of the item in the hot seat and the top queue item _wants_ the other, pop the top item and send it to the tail of the queue, leaving the item in the hot seat, and `GOTO 2 or 5`